The Best Uncrowded Ski Resorts in the U.S.

 Whiteface Mountain, New York

 Situated in the Adirondacks, five hours from Boston and New York City, Whiteface Mountain in New York offers a mix of challenging trails and stunning views of Lake Placid.
-It’s a classic East Coast ski resort, as in it can be chilly and icy, but it is home to the East’s highest vertical at 3,430 feet.
-Plus, as we shared in our article of the best ski resorts for spring skiing, Whiteface Mountain is one of the top ski areas on the East Coast for spring skiing, thanks in part to its 5,000-foot elevation.
+It’s a classic East Coast ski resort, where you can often expect ice and chilly temps, but home to the East’s highest vertical at 3,430 feet.
+Plus, as we shared in our spring skiing article, Whiteface Mountain is one of the top ski areas on the East Coast for spring skiing, thanks in part to its 5,000-foot elevation.

 » View Whiteface Mountain Lodging Options